Hong-Kong-International-School/machine-learning-for-sustainable-development-RohannnK/README.md

 ## Step 2: Run the Xcode project files in Xcode

-Make sure your Xcode version is updated enough to run/utilise neural networks
+Make sure your Xcode version is updated enough to run/utilise neural networks.
+Xcode 14 and above should be sufficient.

 ## Step 3: Connect an Apple Device and Grant Permissions